 To make it even easier on you, I’ve gone ahead and created a grocery price list spreadsheet, free for your use.
 Here’s the link:

-Grocery Price List Spreadsheet, Per Volume (Google Docs)
+Grocery Price List Spreadsheet, Per Volume (Google Sheets)

 (You’ll notice that you cannot edit this spreadsheet.
 In order to save and edit your own version of this spreadsheet, log in to your Google account, select ‘File’, and ‘Make a Copy’.
 Now you should be able to edit your own version in Google Docs.
 Do not request to share, just make a copy and use the editable copy for your personal use.